The 12 Jungian Character Archetypes, Pt. 1

 Usefulness in fiction: Often Creators are consulted by characters looking for new solutions or tools, though they can also be the main characters.

-Dark version: Mad scientist or sorcerer who unleashes evil forces onto the world.
+Dark version: Mad scientist or sorcerer who unleashes evil or destructive forces onto the world.

 Characters who pursue their personal desires above all else...